 Maintenance work area, one astronaut, HD camcorder and mount, video down-link, work light.
 Live video can be low-resolution with HD downlink afterwards as ISS operations permit is acceptable.
 Stowage for Fluids Education hardware between operations.
 Anticipated initial experiment program is 12 operations of up to 6 hours each.
 As astronauts become proficient with set-up, time required could drop.

-The astronaut will gather HD camcorder, mount, and a work light, plus one sheet white paper and some tape at the Maintenance Work Area.
-Astronaut unstows Fluids Education, mounts and aligns Fluids Education and HD camcorder on work surface.
-Paper taped into position.
-Work light mounted to illuminate paper.
+The crewmember gathers HD camcorder, mount, and a work light, plus one sheet white paper and some tape at the Maintenance Work Area.
+Crewmember unstows Fluids Education, mounts and aligns Fluids Education and HD camcorder on work surface.
+Paper is taped into position.
+Work light is mounted to illuminate paper.
 Then fluid dynamics operations begin: setting valve positions and rotating reservoir knob to inject and withdraw liquid according to the schedule for the day.
 Sometimes waiting 10 to 20 minutes, sometimes wait just one minute, then further actuations of the reservoir knob.
 The operational process permits investigations of (predicted) stable and unstable configurations of the liquid in the various test vessels and the transitions between these states.
-An anomaly recovery task list is provided for astronaut use if necessary.
-At the end of the day’s operations, the astronaut will power off HD camcorder and light, then unmount and stow hardware until the next planned research time.
+An anomaly recovery task list is provided for crewmember use if necessary.
+At the end of the day’s operations, the crewmember powers off HD camcorder and light, then unmounts and stows hardware until the next planned research time.

 The Fluids Education